antoine91330/NetmindIA/README.md

 Explain how users can use your app effectively to enhance their network security.

 ## Support and Feedback
-If you want help us we can fill the form : https://docs.google.com/forms/d/e/1FAIpQLSeBufihSa6BncvYvbLnaB3_567Ygbl2yPazZQ7DiWjr6llfSw/viewform?usp=sf_link
+If you want to help us, you can fill the form : https://docs.google.com/forms/d/e/1FAIpQLSeBufihSa6BncvYvbLnaB3_567Ygbl2yPazZQ7DiWjr6llfSw/viewform?usp=sf_link

 ## Conclusion